apple/servicetalk/README.md

 semantics as [Publisher](#publisher), but it either terminates with a [single value, or an error](servicetalk-concurrent/src/main/java/io/servicetalk/concurrent/SingleSource.java#L45-L71).

-Users are generally not expected to `subscribe` to a `SingleSource`, or event deal directly with a `SingleSource`.
+Users are generally not expected to `subscribe` to a `SingleSource`, or even deal directly with a `SingleSource`.
 Instead most users are expected to use the [Single](servicetalk-concurrent-api/src/main/java/io/servicetalk/concurrent/api/Single.java) API which provides many operators to define asynchronous and streaming control flow.